Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

    | Menu:     :menuselection:`View --> Toggle Full Screen`
    | Hotkey:   :kbd:`Alt-F10`

-The fullscreen area contains only the main region (without the header).
+The fullscreen area contains only the main region.
+The headers visibility can still be toggled with the shortcut.
-To exit the fullscreen use the shortcut :kbd:`Alt-F10`.
+To exit the fullscreen move the mouse to the top right corner of the editor to reveal the return icon or use the shortcut :kbd:`Alt-F10`.